prd-khoa-luu/arizona-stay/README.md

   * Ask HR staff for their assistance (contact hochieu@vietnamembassy.us)
 * Health emergency (injuries or sickness)
   * Follow the company's guide about Health and Insurance
+  * Do not go to a hospital unless you get really sick; instead, go to Urgent Care